dvnguyen02/DATA301-Project/README.md

 Store all scripts used for data processing, cleaning, and analysis here.

-- `data_cleaning.py`: Script for cleaning the raw data.
+- `data_quality_check.py`: Script for checking the raw data.
-- `data_merging.py`: Script for merging individual tables.
+- `merge.py`: Script for merging individual tables.

 ### /docs